OmniLayer/spec/README.md

 ## Class B transactions (also known as the ‘multisig’ method)

-Class B transactions attempt to address the UTXO ‘bloat’ issue by storing data in the blockchain by utilizing ‘1-of-n’ multisignature outputs where one of the signatories is always the sender.
+Class B transactions attempt to address the UTXO ‘bloat’ issue by storing data in the blockchain by utilizing ‘1-of-n’ multisignature outputs where one of the signatories should be the sender.

 By adopting a ‘1-of-n’ approach (credit Tachikoma @ bitcointalk) we can increase n to the number of packets (public keys) needed to store the transaction data while maintaining the ability of the sender to redeem the output.

 NOTE: The reference client currently supports a maximum value of 3 for n.
-As one signatory must be the sender for redemption purposes, there is a current limit of 2 data packets per output.
+As one signatory should be the sender for redemption purposes, there is a current limit of 2 data packets per output.
 A number of multisig outputs can be combined to increase the space available for transaction data as required.
 On decoding all Mastercoin packets from all multisig outputs are ordered via their sequence number and evaluated as a continuous data stream.

-Transaction data is encoded into one or a number of compressed public keys which are obfuscated and then have their last byte manipulated to form a valid ECDSA point.
-These compressed public keys then can be included as signatories in a multisig output.
+Transaction data is encoded into one or a number of compressed public keys which are obfuscated and then should have their last byte manipulated to form a valid ECDSA point.
+These compressed public keys then can be included as signatories in a multisig output ordered by their sequence number.

 The size of a Mastercoin packet in a compressed public key is thus 31 bytes (33 bytes minus the first and last bytes for the key identifier (02) and ECDSA manipulation byte).
 The Mastercoin packet reserves the first byte for the sequence number, providing a total of 30 bytes per packet for Mastercoin transaction data.
 The range of sequence numbers in a Class B transaction is 1 to 255, providing for a total 7,650 bytes maximum actual transaction data storage per Mastercoin Class B transaction.